 - RFID tags are often more expensive than bar code labels, so they’re not always practical for inexpensive items

-- They are difficult to read in metal and liquid environments without special tags
+- They are difficult to read through metal and in liquid environments without special tags

 We offer the best of both worlds.
 ToolHound’s asset tracking system provides mobile computers that offer RFID capability can also read bar codes for ultimate flexibility.